 It is the world’s second largest landlocked country (locked between Russia and China).
 And the most sparsely populated one in the world!
 There are only 3.3 million people here and half live in the capital, Ulanbaatar.
 The terrain here is mostly desert and steppe (a dry grassy plain), with mountains to the north and west.

-Mongolia is home to a wide variety of wildlife, including snow leopards, wild camels, and takhi or Przewalski’s horses (Mongolian wild horses).
+Mongolia trips are filled with a wide variety of wildlife including wild camels, and takhi or Przewalski’s horses (Mongolian wild horses).
+If you are super lucky on your Mongolia itinerary you may see a snow leopards – however, they are incredibly rare.
 In addition, Mongolia’s livestock per capita is among the highest in the world.
 There are over 67 million cows, sheep, goats, camels and horses here making the green yellow landscape very lively and fun to watch.

-During our 7 day stay, we were able to cover much of Central Mongolia’s amazing highlights including: Terelj National Park, the ancient capital of Kharkhorin, the mini Gobi, Hustai National Park and Ulanbaatar.
+During our 7 day stay,our Mongolia travel covered much of Central Mongolia’s amazing highlights including: Terelj National Park, the ancient capital of Kharkhorin, the mini Gobi, Hustai National Park and Ulanbaatar.
 In this post we will share all the details and the logistics of our trip, as these were hard to find when we were planning our adventure here.

 On Arrival – SIM card and ATM